cdomet-d/irc/bot/libs/curl/docs/libcurl/curl_easy_option_by_id.md

 # DESCRIPTION

 Given a *CURLoption* **id**, this function returns a pointer to the *curl_easyoption* struct, holding information about the curl_easy_setopt(3) option using that id.
-The option id is the `CURLOPT_` prefixed ones provided in the standard curl/curl.h header file.
+The option id is the CURLOPT_ prefix ones provided in the standard curl/curl.h header file.
 This function returns the non-alias version of the cases where there is an alias function as well.

 If libcurl has no option with the given id, this function returns NULL.

-# %PROTOCOLS%

 # EXAMPLE